Monday, November 1, 2021, 5:30-7PM

 To view the Lyceum Lecture recording, please click HERE.

 In an effort to highlight sabbatical activities, faculty research, and teaching interests, CELTSS is proud to sponsor the Lyceum Lecture series.
 The FSU Lyceum continues a distinguished tradition:

 - In 1862 Josiah Holbrook, an educational reformer, established the first American Lyceum in Millbury, MA, named after the Lyceum of Aristotle in ancient Greece.
 Holbrook invited local people to organize a society to prepare papers on “useful” subjects such as science, history and literature, and lecture to friends and neighbors on a weekly basis during the winter months.

 - The basic goals of the Lyceum remain intact: to impart scientific and humanistic knowledge deemed vital to the moral and intellectual improvement of the individual and the community.

-In AY 2017-2018, two separate speakers will be chosen for these events.
-Each speaker will be presented with a stipend of $500 and a commemorative bowl.
+In AY 2021-2022, one speaker will be chosen for this event and will be presented with a stipend of $250.